-26The estimated share of meritocrats is much higher than in Almås et al. (2020) who classify 37.5% of the US population as meritocrats.
+&lt;sup>28The estimated share of meritocrats is much higher than in Almås et al. (2020) who classify 37.5% of the US population as meritocrats.
 In their setting, spectators receive only coarse, binary information about effort choices, namely which of two workers is more productive.
 Merit presumably plays an even larger role in my setting because the piece-rate task provides a clear and fine-grained measure of effort.

-$^{^{27}}$ The estimate for ρ is on the boundary.
+&lt;sup>29The estimate for $\rho$ is on the boundary.
 Standard inference in constrained maximum likelihood models can become unreliable if one of the parameters is on or near the boundary (Schoenberg, 1997).
-In Appendix B.4, I run simulation experiments to show that the inference is nevertheless reliable.
+In Appendix D.1, I run simulation experiments to show that the inference is nevertheless reliable.